Easy oven-baked onions are wonderfully flavorful, creamy and cheesy. They make a wonderful side dish to meats and poultry.

 How to make creamy baked onions

-Cooking the onions in water prior to baking them is admittedly an extra step, but it does ensure that they turn out wonderfully creamy rather than browned and crispy.
+Cooking the onions in water prior to placing them in the oven is admittedly an extra step, but it does ensure that they turn out wonderfully creamy rather than browned and crispy.

 This lovely side dish goes really well with meat.
 Since I bake this side dish in a 400°F oven, I like to serve them with a main course that I can cook in the same oven.